 in mobile computing.

-optional for each of the files of a compilation unit.
-This includes the source
+The proposal allows the source text to be optional for each of the files of a

 The proposal embeds the source text directly in the line number program header.

 This ensures the source text is available even if the rest of the debug

 information is stripped which is a common practice.

 It is common practice in applications that use OpenCL to construct the